-NOTE 12 - RETIREMENT PLAN (Continued)
+NOTE 11 - RETIREMENT PLAN (Continued)

 The Plan provides retirement, disability, death benefits, and annual cost-of-living adjustments.
-The University, as an employer participating in the Plan, paid an amount between 7.37% to 21.14% and 6.95% to 18.31% for 2015 and 2014, respectively, of each individual's salary to the retirement fund.
+The University, as an employer participating in the Plan, paid an amount between 7.26% to 21.43% and 7.37% to 21.14% for 2016 and 2015, respectively, of each individual's salary to the retirement fund.
 Prior to July of 2011, the Plan was a non-contributory program for the employee.
-During 2015 and 2014, employees paid an amount of 3.00% into the Plan.
-Retirement expense for employees participating in this plan was \$76,844 and \$68,536 for the years ended June 30, 2015 and 2014, respectively.
+During 2016 and 2015, employees paid an amount of 3.00% into the Plan.
+Retirement expense for employees participating in this plan was \$79,185 and \$76,844 for the years ended June 30, 2016 and 2015, respectively.

 DROP, subject to provisions of section 121.091, Florida Statutes, permits employees eligible for normal retirement under the plan to defer receipt of monthly benefits payments while continuing employment with an FRS employer.
-An employee may participate in DROP for a period not to exceed 60 months after electing to participate.
+An employer may participate in DROP for a period not to exceed 60 months after electing to participate.
 During the period of DROP participation, deferred monthly benefits are held in the FRS Trust Fund and accrue interest.
-Retirement expense for employees participating in this plan was \$2,254 for the year ended June 30, 2014.
+No employees participated in DROP during the year ended June 30, 2016.

 As provided in Section 121.4501, Florida Statutes, eligible FRS members may elect to participate in the PEORP in lieu of the FRS defined-benefit plan.
 Employees already participating in the State University System Optional Retirement Program or the DROP are not eligible to participate in this program.
 Employer contributions are defined by law, but the ultimate benefit depends in part on the performance of investment funds.
 The PEORP is funded by employer contributions that are based on salary and membership class (Regular Class, Senior Management Service Class, etc.).
 Contributions are directed to individual member accounts, and the individual members allocated contributions and account balances among various approved investment choices.
 Employees in PEORP vest at one year of service.
-Retirement expenses for employees participating in this plan were \$18,273 and \$15,354 for the years ended June 30, 2015 and 2014, respectively.
+Retirement expenses for employees participating in this plan were \$19,511 and \$18,273 for the years ended June 30, 2016 and 2015, respectively.

 Pursuant to Section 121.35, Florida Statutes, the Florida Legislature created an Optional Retirement Program ("Program") for eligible State University System faculty and administrators.
 The Program is a defined contribution plan, which provides full and immediate vesting of all contributions submitted to the participating companies on behalf of the participant.
 Employees in eligible positions may make an irrevocable election to participate in the Program rather than the Plan, and purchase retirement and death benefits through contracts provided by certain insurance carriers.
 The employing university contributes on behalf of the participant an amount equal to a percentage of the participant's gross monthly compensation.
 The participant may contribute by salary deduction an amount not to exceed the percentage contributed by the University to the participant's annuity account.
-Contributions made to the Program for fiscal years ended June 30, 2015 and 2014 totaled \$56,811 and \$44,793, respectively.
+Contributions made to the Program for fiscal years ended June 30, 2016 and 2015 totaled \$65,345 and \$56,811, respectively.

 Effective July 1, 2007, the University established a qualified defined contribution plan under Section 401(a) of the Internal Revenue Code of 1986, as amended ("Code"), that is a governmental plan as defined under Code Section 414(d), to provide retirement benefits to eligible employees.
-Retirement expenses paid by the Foundation in 2015 and 2014 for the University President participating in the plan totaled \$37,290 and \$36,860, respectively.
+Retirement expenses paid by the Foundation in 2016 and 2015 for the University President participating in the plan totaled \$38,616 and \$37,290, respectively.

-NOTE 13 - STUDENT HOUSING SYSTEM
+NOTE 12 - STUDENT HOUSING SYSTEM